Upatel98/Generation_UK/README.md

 Project Design:
 The whole projects workout load was split into weekly goals in order to focus on each area of the applications code.
 Each of the applications individuals’ menus were
 focused on initially with their respective functions.
 During each week the code was reviewed and any possible improvements where made.

+The code utilises basic python coding language practices contaiing while loops, if statements, for loops, print statements, inputs, functions and lists.
+Each menu was created indiviudally, putting each one into an while loop contaiing an if-else statement performing different functions.

-The structure of the code was examined first, as it contains multiple while loops and if statements performing different operations, to another coder it would be hard to understand/examine due to the code being bulky.
+The structure of the code was examined, as it contains multiple while loops and if statements performing different operations, to another coder it would be hard to understand/examine due to the code being bulky.
 Therefore two files were made, the initial file to run the application and a second file to act as an ecosystem containing multiple functions to perform operations depending on the if statement.
 The initial code is more easily read, with anyone able to read and understand what each if statement code executes and the functions in the ecosystem file can be examined and debugged if necessary.